-Configuring MySQL Replication
+Configuring Database Replication

-SGI clusters store cluster information in an internal MySQL database.
-MySQL replication is disabled by default on all clusters.
+SGI clusters store cluster information in an internal database.
+Database replication is disabled by default on all clusters.
+On RHEL 7 and SLES 12 platforms, the database is a MariaDB database.
+On RHEL 6 and SLES 11 platforms, the database is a MySQL database.

-SGI recommends that you enable MySQL replication on very large systems with 20 or more rack leader controllers (RLCs) or 20 or more compute nodes.
-MySQL replication keeps the internal cluster database synchronized.
-The master MySQL database server resides on the admin node.
-When you enable replication, data from the master MySQL database server is replicated to the MySQL database slaves on the RLCs and compute nodes.
+SGI recommends that you enable database replication on very large systems with 20 or more rack leader controllers (RLCs) or 20 or more compute nodes.
+Database replication keeps the internal cluster database synchronized.
+The master database server resides on the admin node.
+When you enable replication, data from the master database server is replicated to the database slaves on the RLCs and compute nodes.
 If your site has a large number of racks, using this feature can reduce the amount of contention for database resources on the admin node.

-The following are some situations in which you might need to enable or disable MySQL replication:
+The following are some situations in which you might need to enable or disable database replication: